 The immersion language school in Antigua that I’ve enrolled in just sent me an updated confirmation.
 It’s getting more real.
 I’ll be living with a Guatemalan family but I won’t find out anything about them until a few days before I arrive.
 What will they be like?
 Will they like me?
 Will I need to hide that I’m Jewish (my mishasgas, not theirs) – or that I’m in a same-sex relationship (another closet to crawl back into?).
 I’ve got to turn off my projector that’s running overtime.

 I have no idea what I’m getting myself into.
 I am told I will eat the same meals that the family eats, presumably with them.
 Actually I hope we do.
 They’ll provide three meals a day, except on Sundays.
 I’ll do my own laundry.
 I’ll have my own room, and my own bathroom (an extra charge).
 They’re supposed to have Wifi (an extra charge).
 I have no specific dietary restrictions.
 But since they’ve asked, I’ve requested non-fried healthyish food.
 Lots of fresh veggies and fruits (and hoping they know to wash them in filtered water!)
 I prefer mostly chicken and fish.
 Will they think I’m high maintenance?
 (Do people in Guatemala even use the term “high maintenance?”)
 I imagine they must be thinking, Oh, he must be from California.
-He probably only eats kale and quinoa, and everything has to be organic, locally sourced, sustainable, gluten free and non-GMO.
+He probably only eats kale and quinoa, and everything has to be organic, locally sourced, sustainable, free range, gluten free and non-GMO.
 Does everything need to be served on small plates?